-The Best Winter Festivals in Europe
+The Best Winter Festivals In Europe

 Make the most of the cold season by visiting the Best Winter Festivals in Europe.
 The festivals involve everything from skiing and snowboarding to music, comedy, ice sculptures, and dazzling carnival parades.
 Below is our top 5 roundup of what you’ll find happening across Europe in January and February.

-Lets begin with Winter Festivals in Europe, and off we go to Scotland
+Let’s begin with Winter Festivals in Europe, and off we go to Scotland

-Edinburgh’s Hogmanay is one of the world’s best New year Celebrations, a truly wild and wooly underwear occasion.
+Edinburgh Hogmanay is one of the world’s best New year Celebrations, a truly wild and wooly underwear occasion.
 Hogmanay is the Scottish word for New Year’s Eve and Edinburgh’s Hogmanay festival has become one of the largest New Year’s celebrations in the world.
 Edinburgh’s Hogmanay is a 3-day festival full of events that include a torchlight procession, live music concerts, family events, a massive street party, traditional dancing, fireworks, and even a costumed parade that ends with a cold dip in the river!

-London’s Hyde Park Winter Wonderland returns to Hyde Park in 2018 with its sparkling ice rink, huge Christmas market and fun-packed rides.
+London’s Hyde Park Winter Wonderland returns to Hyde Park in 2018 with its sparkling ice rink, huge Christmas market, and fun-packed rides.
 Make sure you take cash and arrive early to avoid missing out on amazing rides that can sell out fast!
 Winter Wonderland is notoriously popular, and we couldn’t list our Best Winter Festivals in Europe without mentioning it!

 Lighting up the dark days and nights of Luxembourg City is Winterlights Luxembourg.
 Of the many activities and events on offer for all the family, the Christmas markets remain a firm favorite!
-You can expect handmade goods, clothes, toys, accessories and of course (our favorite) plenty of delicious food just waiting to be tasted!
+You can expect handmade goods, clothes, toys, accessories, and of course (our favorite) plenty of delicious food just waiting to be tasted!
 From the traditional “Gromperekichelchen” to more exotic flavors from far-flung destinations, there is bound to be something for everyone.

 Venice during Il Carnevale is an explosion of color and fashion creativity.
 This makes for a beautiful contrast to the chilly white snow.
 Carnival (or “Carnevale”) is one of the biggest celebrations in Italy—and from Venetian masks to masquerade balls, no place does it like Venice!
 Like the idea of seeing the city at its most festive and colorful?
 Then put this on your list of Best Winter Festivals in Europe.